src-d/guide/engineering/repositories.md

 ## Repository creation request

-In order to create a new repository, this should be requested through a [infrastructure issue](https://github.com/src-d/issues-infrastructure), and will be handled by @mcuadros.
+In order to create a new repository, this should be requested through a [infrastructure issue](https://github.com/src-d/infrastructure), and will be handled by @mcuadros.

 The name should be discussed with product, and the tags and description should be provided.

 ## Repository privileges

 Each repository should belong to a team, and the full team has admin rights over this repository.
-If the repository engineering wise, the admin will be @smola and @mcuadros.
+If the repository is engineering-wide, the admin will be @smola and @mcuadros.

 ## Maintainer role